A decision has been made to disestablish the Centre for Materials Science and Technology, effective 31 December 2018.

 Details about PhD study can be obtained from the PhD webpage on the main Otago website.

 Enquiries about postgraduate study

-If you are interested in being accepted by the University as a candidate for a research Master’s or PhD degree in Bioengineering or in Clothing and Textile Sciences, browse information on this site.
+If you are interested in being accepted by the University as a candidate for a research Master’s or PhD degree in Bioengineering, browse information on this site.